cunybpl/nycet_pnp/src/content/glossary/_index.md

 <dl>
     <dt id="cunybpl"><abbr title="City University of New York Building Performance Lab">CUNY BPL</abbr></dt>
-    <dd>Authors of this guide and non profit organization that works to advance high-performance building operations and practices in existing commercial and public buildings. <a href="https://cunybpl.org/">Learn more</a>.</dd>
+    <dd>City University of New York Building Performance Lab is this guide's author and non profit organization that works to advance high-performance building operations and practices in existing commercial and public buildings. <a href="https://cunybpl.org/">Learn more</a>.</dd>
 </dl>

 </section>